cdk-patterns/serverless/the-media-live-stream/typescript/README.md

 3 - Don't forget your medialive channel opened, AWS will charge you!
 4 - You can attach a CloudFront to the MediaPackage distribution or set S3 as backup of medialive stream.
 In the future I'll update this stack.
 5 - If you have some doubts about MediaLive Services, feel free to send me a message.
+6 - Before destroying this Stack, you must stop your LiveChannel, otherwise CloudFormation will generate an error.

 Let's party! :D